Deidre Brown: Awards

 Brown has been widely recognised for her impactful and significant contributions to the art history world.
 In 2004, Brown's book Tai Tokerau Whakairo Rākau: Northland Māori Wood Carving won the NZSA E.H.
 McCormick Best First Book Award for Non-Fiction at the Montana New Zealand Book Awards.
 Art in Oceania: A new history received the 2013 Art Book Prize (Banister Fletcher Award) from the Authors' Club.
 Māori architecture: from fale to wharenui and beyond won the Art, Architecture and Design category in the 2009 Ngā Kupu Ora Māori Book Awards and was a finalist in the Illustrated Non-Fiction Category at the 2010 New Zealand Post Book Awards.
-In 2021, Brown was made a Fellow of the Royal Society Te Apārangi.
+In 2025, this book was selected as one of the 180 most significant works of Māori-authored non-fiction In 2021, Brown was made a Fellow of the Royal Society Te Apārangi.
 Brown was both the first Māori woman and the first academic to be awarded the NZIA Gold Medal, which she was awarded in 2023.